rm511130/Physna_Training/README.md

    a.
 There are six check-boxes to the left of your screen.
 Keeping the six check-boxes on their default setting, move the resulting model around.
 As you can see in the animation below, Physna auto-aligned _**3 Objects**_ to _**3 Objects Diff**_ by placing the solid cubes in the same position and orientation.

    b.
-You can see some [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting) between the two solid cubes, as you move all the objects around.
+You can see [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting) between the two solid cubes, as you move all the objects around.
 The choice of auto-alignment indicates that the solid cubes are probably identical or, at least, very close to 100% matches.

    c.
 Unselect all the check-boxes except for the first one.
 As expected, you should see _**3 Objects**_ by itself.